• Skip to main content

 • Butter – keeps the meat moist and adds a rich buttery flavor.
 It also helps the skin crisp up.

-• Kosher salt and ground black pepper – perfectly season the bird and enhance all of the flavors.
+• Kosher salt and ground black pepper – season the bird perfectly and enhance the flavors.

 • Fresh lemon, garlic, and rosemary – add even more flavor. (garlic and rosemary not pictured)

-2. Remove any giblets and pat the outside of the chicken dry with paper towels.
+2. Remove any giblets and pat the outside of the bird dry with paper towels.

-3. Take the handle of a wooden spoon and insert it between the skin on the breast and meat to gently loosen the skin so you can spread the butter under the skin.
+3. Take the handle of a wooden spoon and insert it between the skin of the chicken breasts and meat to gently loosen the skin so you can spread the butter under the skin.

 Inserting the handle of a wooden spoon under the skin of chicken .

-1. Take about half of the softened butter and use your fingers to insert it under the breast skin.
+1. Take about half of the softened butter and use your fingers to insert it under the skin of the chicken.
 Spread the remaining butter evenly over the rest of the bird.

 Spreading softened butter over an uncooked whole chicken using fingers.